Entrepreneur convicted: million-dollar investment fraud exposed!

 A look at the European dimension

 However, the problem of tax evasion is not limited to Canada.
 In Europe, the loss from tax avoidance is estimated at a shocking 80 to 100 billion euros annually, according to the Tax Justice Network.
-Europe faces a massive dark economic sector that makes up about 19.2 % of gross domestic product.
+Europe is facing a massive dark economic sector, which accounts for about 19.2% of gross domestic product.

-In order to counteract this, France implements various measures: from a black list of non -cooperative areas to bilateral agreements for tax information.
-This also includes the intended minimum tax rate of 15 % on international companies that will come into force from 2024.
+To counteract this, France is implementing various measures: from a blacklist of non-cooperative territories to bilateral tax information agreements.
+This also includes the targeted minimum tax rate of 15% for internationally active companies, which will come into force from 2024.

-The new legislation aims to secure the basis of the income and to finance state services while transparency and fairness are to be promoted at the same time.
-Nevertheless, there is criticism of the effectiveness of these measures and the amount of the minimum tax rate, which is considered too low.
+The new legislation aims to secure the revenue base and fund government services, while promoting transparency and fairness.
+However, there is criticism of the effectiveness of these measures and of the level of the minimum tax rate, which is considered too low.

-Overall, this case makes it clear how important it is to maintain integrity in the financial sector.
-The tightened procedure of the tax authorities shows that illegal practices do not remain unpunished and underlines the importance of transparent and honest corporate management.
+Overall, this case highlights the importance of maintaining integrity in the financial sector.
+The tightened action by the tax authorities shows that illegal practices do not go unpunished and underlines the importance of transparent and honest corporate governance.